What do trainee teachers need from course organisation and management?

 How do we use feedback to drive course improvement?

 Students often doubt that feedback leads to action.
 Close the loop by publishing monthly summaries of issues raised, decisions taken and timelines.
 Review sentiment by cohort and mode, monitor backlog by theme, and share concise updates with timetabling, placements and school partners.
-This builds trust and makes it easier to prioritise changes that reduce operational friction.
+This builds trust and helps teams prioritise changes that remove operational friction fastest.

 How Student Voice Analytics helps you